adityaanandbaranwal/wildlife_mamagement/README.md

 - Admin dashboard for contribution moderation and analytics
 - Admin-generated updates and news articles for conservation developments
 - Search functionality on species and community pages
+- Year-wise updates on species population via user-submitted reports
+- Log and associate donations with users and communities
 - GIS-based mapping integration for region and habitat visualization

 ---